moclam1905/PexelsSample/docs/coding-standards.md

     -   Preview Composables using `@Preview` annotation during development.
     -   Refer to official Jetpack Compose guidelines: [https://developer.android.com/jetpack/compose/mental-model](https://developer.android.com/jetpack/compose/mental-model)

+ - **Gesture Handling in Compose**
+    -   **Prioritize `Modifier.pointerInput`:** For custom gesture detection like pinch-zoom, pan, and double-tap, utilize the `pointerInput` modifier with appropriate detectors (`detectTransformGestures`, `detectTapGestures`) as the primary approach.
+    -   **State Management:** Gesture state (scale, offset, rotation) should be managed using `remember` and `mutableStateOf`.
+For persistence across configuration changes, use `rememberSaveable`, potentially with custom `Saver` objects for complex states, or delegate to a ViewModel using `SavedStateHandle`.
+    -   **Transformations:** Apply visual transformations (scale, translation) using `Modifier.graphicsLayer` for efficiency.
+    -   **Performance:** Be mindful of the complexity of calculations within gesture callbacks.
+Profile interactions if jank is observed.
+    -   **Avoid Conflicts:** Ensure custom gestures do not conflict with parent Composable gestures or system gestures.

+- **Adaptive Design with WindowSizeClasses**

+    -   **Calculate `WindowSizeClass` at appropriate levels:** Typically at the root of the app (`MainActivity`) or per-screen if fine-grained control is needed.
+    -   **Pass `WindowSizeClass` down:** Propagate the calculated size class to Composables that need to adapt their layout.
+    -   **Use `when` expressions:** Employ `when` expressions on `windowSizeClass.widthSizeClass` (and `heightSizeClass` if needed) to choose between different layout arrangements or parameters (e.g., number of columns, visibility of panes).
+    -   **Prefer adaptive modifiers and layouts:** Utilize Compose's intrinsic capabilities for flexible layouts (e.g., `Row`, `Column` weights, `FlowRow`, `FlowColumn`, `BoxWithConstraints`) before resorting to entirely separate Composables for different size classes, unless the layouts are vastly different.
+    -   **Test thoroughly:** Preview and test adaptive layouts across different device types (phones, foldables, tablets), orientations, and window sizes (e.g., multi-window mode).

+## UI Animations and Transitions

+-   **Purposeful Animations:** Animations should be meaningful, guiding the user, providing feedback, or enhancing the perceived performance and polish.
+Avoid gratuitous or distracting animations.
+-   **Performance First:** All animations must target 60fps and be tested for jank.
+Use `Modifier.graphicsLayer` for properties like `scale`, `alpha`, `translation` when animating frequently.
+Profile animations if performance issues are suspected.
+-   **Jetpack Compose APIs:** Prioritize the use of Jetpack Compose's built-in animation APIs (e.g., `animate*AsState`, `updateTransition`, `Animatable`, `AnimatedVisibility`, `AnimatedContent`, `LookaheadLayout`).
+-   **Shared Element Transitions:** For shared element transitions (e.g., image from grid to detail), investigate and utilize `LookaheadLayout` or other advanced Compose layout/animation coordination techniques.
+Ensure smooth forward and reverse transitions.
+-   **Consistency:** Strive for consistent animation styles and durations for similar interactions across the app.
+-   **Subtlety:** Many effective animations are subtle and quick (e.g., fade-ins, slight position changes).
+-   **Transitions in Navigation:** Utilize `enterTransition`, `exitTransition`, `popEnterTransition`, and `popExitTransition` in Jetpack Navigation Compose for screen-to-screen transitions.
+-   **Respect User Preferences:** Be mindful of system-level animation scale settings (Developer Options).
+While direct API support in Compose for this is evolving, design animations that are still acceptable if durations are reduced system-wide.

 ## Error Handling Strategy (General Approach)

 -   **Exceptions for Exceptional Situations:** Use Kotlin exceptions to signal errors.